OGGM/oggm/docs/inversion.rst

 as computed by the mass balance model.
 We add a residual (bias) to the 2000-2020 profile so that the specific mass balance is zero, hence following the equilibrium assumption but still being physically consistent with the original profile and mass turnover.
-Tests show that this method might create a slight initial shock (mostly in glacier lenght) during the first years of simulation, but much less than if the inversion was realized with another mass balance model or if the simulation was run from prescribed bed geometry. **Therefore, each re-calibration of the mass balance model requires the inversion to be run again** (more on this below).
+Tests show that this method might create a slight initial shock (mostly in glacier length) during the first years of simulation, but much less than if the inversion was realized with another mass balance model or if the simulation was run from prescribed bed geometry. **Therefore, each re-calibration of the mass balance model requires the inversion to be run again** (more on this below).